Curriculum information of Carey Baptist Grammar School

 Reading and annotation of set texts.

-The completion of oral and written responses to texts, including group discussion, short answer questions, text response essays, persuasive and creative responses.
+The completion of oral and written responses to texts, including group discussion, short answer questions, text response essays, personal response essays, persuasive and creative responses.

 Exploring complex ideas and issues through writing in a range of styles for different purposes and audiences.
 The completion of a writing folio.